Shufflix: Frequently Asked Questions

 of hands in all file formats where it is at all possible.
 Thus the

 tournament identification also appears on printed hand records.

 When the boards are delivered to the tournament site, they are

 by a sealed envelope with the hand records, including the identification

 of the session.

-As part of the process of distrubuting boards to the playing table, a tournament
+As part of the process of distriubuting boards to the playing table, a

 director breaks the seal on the hand records, selects a board from each

 set of boards, and verifies that the board corresponds to the hand